Welcome to Eden: Production

 Welcome to Eden was created by Joaquín Górriz and Guillermo López.
 The series was produced by Brutal Media.
-Shooting locations in Spain included the province of Teruel, the island Lanzarote and San Sebastián.
+The shooting locations in Spain included the province of Teruel, the island Lanzarote and San Sebastián.
 The episodes were directed by Daniel Benmayor and Menna Fité.

-On 25 May 2022, Netflix reported that the series was renewed for a second season, with Carlos Torres and Nona Sobo as cast additions, and Denis Rovira and Juanma Pachón in charge of the direction of the new episodes, already shooting.
+On 25 May 2022, Netflix reported that the series was renewed for a second season, with Carlos Torres and Nona Sobo as cast additions, and Denis Rovira and Juanma Pachón in charge of the direction of the new episodes.

 Release

 The series premiered on 6 May 2022 on Netflix.